 If you will be using the document in a professional setting, it’s best to use a human translator.
 There are different ways to go about this.

 Method 2: How To Translate A PDF Using A Human Translator

 This will guarantee a professional translation standard, and the translator can ask you questions if there is a need to clear up any ambiguous meanings.

 Before you send your text to a freelancer or agency, you’ll need to convert your document into an editable file.
-You can follow the steps in ‘Method 1’ to use FormatPDF’s free online PDF to Word conversion tool.
+You can follow the steps in ‘Method 1’ to use FormatPDF’s free online PDF-to-Word conversion tool.

-Once you have received the translated text back from a freelancer or agency, you can reverse the process and convert the Word file into the original PDF format.
+Once you have received the translated text from a freelancer or agency, you can reverse the process and convert the Word file into the original PDF format.

 Pros And Cons Of Translating A PDF With A Freelancer Or Agency